Ortur Laser Master 3 vs xTool D1 Pro

 xTool D1 Pro and Ortur Laser Master 3 precision and spot sizes.

-For example, when we engraved our logo as a test on the Ortur LM3, you can see how small the letters on our tagline are – yet the Laser Master 3 tackled them with no issue.
+Yet the Laser Master 3 tackled them with no issue.
 And, depending on whether you prefer the Ortur or the xTool, you get the same 0.01mm precision.

 CNCSourced logo engraved by the Ortur Laser Master 3 at 75% power